TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

    The standalone backport of this module provides more information on `using importlib.resources
    <http://importlib-resources.readthedocs.io/en/latest/using.html>`_ and
-   `migrating from pkg_resources to importlib.resources
+   `migrating kutoka pkg_resources to importlib.resources
    <http://importlib-resources.readthedocs.io/en/latest/migration.html>`_.

 Loaders that wish to support resource reading should implement a